 Featuring some interesting behind the scenes views of the music industry, A Star is Born does occasionally veer into predictable territory.
 As Ally’s star rises, Jackson’s begins to fade leading to a conclusion that some may spot from far away.
 But throughout its runtime the film remains consistently engaging, providing a rich tale of love, music, triumph, and hardship.

-Though a remake, Bradley Cooper’s version of A Star is Born takes the basic human elements of the story and places it in a new era; but the timelessness of these emotions ensure that the movie feels both modern and nostalgic.
-Anchored by compelling lead performances and a soundtrack that delivers as any good music should, this 2018 remake shows that, like its predecessors, it is an
+Though a remake, Bradley Cooper’s version of A Star is Born takes the basic human elements of the story and places it in a new era; but the timelessness of these emotions ensures that the movie feels both modern and nostalgic.
+Anchored by compelling lead performances and a soundtrack that delivers as any good music should, this 2018 remake shows that, like its predecessors, it is an excellent and rewarding outing at the movies.